mekkkwiz/project-iot/web/client/README.md

     cd bin-map
     ```

-2. Install the required packages using NPM.
+2. Install the required packages for both client and server using NPM.

     ```bash
+    cd client
     npm install
+    cd ../server
+    npm install
     ```

-3. Set up your Firebase credentials by creating a file named firebase-adminsdk.json in the pages/api directory with the following contents:
+3. Set up your Firebase credentials by creating a file named firebase-adminsdk.json in the server directory with the following contents:

     ```json
     {